espocrm/documentation/docs/development/di.md

 Limitation: Only container services can be injected via setters.

+!!! note

-Note: It's not a recommended way to inject dependencies.
+    It's not a recommended way to inject dependencies.
 Use it as a last resort if you don't want to modify an existing constructor signature.

 ### Manual instantiating